 2. Will I be seen by a physician or psychiatrist?

 Yes.
 You will be evaluated by our psychiatrist upon admission and then be seen individually once a week.
-You will also be evaluated by our medical doctor and be seen biweekly.
+Medical care available by consult.

 3. What is the average length of stay?

 An average length of stay is 4-8 weeks.

 4. How are patients transitioned from the program?